 A notable finding is the similarity in illness perceptions between patients with ocular hypertension (OHT) and manifest glaucoma (POAG).
 Long-term prognosis for OHT patients is relatively good, with only a small number developing POAG [32].
 Our findings indicate OHT patients may need different information at diagnosis to help improve perceptions surrounding the consequences of their illness and to make sure they understand their diagnosis is different to a diagnosis of manifest glaucoma.

 Our study had several strengths.
-For example, the cases controls were stratified and matched by age and disease severity.
+For example, the cases and those with a diagnosis of more than two years were stratified and related by age and disease severity.
 Patients with any other significant ocular co-morbidity were excluded to help ensure that BIPQ scores were reflective of the patients’ experience of their POAG/OHT.
-Moreover, our analysis took account of self-reported general health and distressed personality as confounders of response to BIPQ.
+Moreover, our analysis took account of self-reported general health (albeit with a relatively blunt tool [EQ5D]) and distressed personality as confounders of response to BIPQ.
 Furthermore, sample sizes were large enough to support our finding of no differences in average BIPQ across our groups.
 Newly-diagnosed patients were recruited by the same clinician at diagnosis, ensuring continuity of information but this did not allow for testing of variation in response if, for example, diagnosis had been given by different doctors.

 There are several limitations to our study.
 People were only recruited from two clinical centres in England, were nearly all Caucasian and a significant proportion were well educated, to a graduate or professional level.
 Previous studies have found racial differences in illness perceptions [33] but there is evidence that general education level may not be associated with illness perceptions [34].
 Our results may have been subject to volunteer bias too; we did not collect data on people who chose not to participate or who did not return questionnaires packs.
 Moreover, we did not record information about patients’ co-morbidities and many elderly people have more than one chronic illness [35].
 Still we mediated this limitation by using a measure of self-reported general health (EQ5D) [36] and corrected our analyses for this.

 Findings from this study suggest avenues for future research.
 Investigations into treatment beliefs may lead to important information to improve adherence rates to medications as suggested by another study in people with glaucoma [37].
 A study exploring, in more detail, self-reported outlook and prognosis for people with OHT and how this ought to differ from patients diagnosed with glaucoma with VF loss would be interesting.
+A follow-up study to look at the impact of more detailed post diagnosis education would be worth considering, especially as the BIPQ scores for “how much control do you think you have over your OHT/OAG” and “how much do you think your treatment can help you OHT/OAG” were disappointingly low.
+A study examining a wide demographic of patients from different clinical centres would be useful.
 Moreover, a cohort study could follow the same patients to investigate changing illness perceptions in the same individuals over time.